Rehaan99/KaraokeTextGenerator/README.md

   - Ensure Linux is also supported
 - Add GUI text display
 - Investigate using Youtube API, search for song or provide URL (May be best for MVP) and then automatically generate a .wav of the video.

+### Note
+I've kept some unnecessary files in here like the docker files just to act as a showcase of its existance (for employers).